 2. Build Your Professional Skill Set

 Keep learning virtually and face to face!
 Academic and research librarians want to become better librarians, so ACRL offers a wide range of online seminars, Webcasts, and virtual conferences designed to meet the demands of your schedule and budgets.
 ACRL strives to add intensive educational programming for members, including the Institute for Information Literacy Immersion Program, and ACRL/Harvard Leadership Institute as well as workshops and preconferences at ALA Midwinter Meetings and Annual Conferences.
-See “Conference & Events” for the most current information.
+See “Conference & Elearning” for the most current information.

 3. Find Your Niche